python/cpython/Doc/howto/pyporting.rst

 #.
 Once your dependencies are no longer blocking you, use continuous integration
    to make sure you stay compatible with Python 2 and 3 (tox_ can help test against multiple versions of Python; ``python -m pip install tox``)
 #.
-Consider using optional static type checking to make sure your type usage
+Consider using optional :term:`static type checking <static type checker>`
+   to make sure your type usage
    works in both Python 2 and 3 (e.g. use mypy_ to check your typing under both Python 2 and Python 3; ``python -m pip install mypy``).